Feedback control for random, linear hyperbolic balance laws: Random hyperbolic boundary value problems

-{Various choices of the control~$\Gphysicslinear$ are possible and a suitable choice will be presented in Section~\ref{SubSecControlRule}.} In particular, we are interested in the control of deviations from a desired state.
+Various choices of the control~$\Gphysicslinear$ are possible and a suitable choice will be presented in Section~\ref{SubSecControlRule}.
+In particular, we are interested in the control of deviations from a desired state.
 We introduce the notation

-where $y^*(x;\xi)$ denotes the desired state, which may include also uncertainties. {The analyzes is described for dynamics on a one-dimensional physical domain~$[0,L]\subset\mathbb{R}$, i.e.~one arc.
-Dynamics~$y^{(j)} = (v^{(j)},\sigma^{(j)})^\T$ on multiple arcs $j=1,\ldots,n$ can be coupled by specifying appropriate node conditions, as illustrated in Figure~\ref{FigNetwork0}. }
+where $y^*(x;\xi)$ denotes the desired state, which may include also uncertainties.
+The analysis is described for dynamics on a one-dimensional physFical domain~$[0,L]\subset\mathbb{R}$, i.e.~one arc.
+Dynamics~$y^{(j)} = (v^{(j)},\sigma^{(j)})^\T$ on multiple arcs $j=1,\ldots,n$ can be coupled by specifying appropriate node conditions, as illustrated in Figure~\ref{FigNetwork0}.

-{ A stabilization strategy could be to apply deterministic concepts to each possible realization.
+A stabilization strategy could be to apply deterministic concepts to each possible realization.
 This ``worst-case'' ansatz, however, depends sensitively on possibly large deviation in the realizations.
-A more efficient stabilization concept is a mean squared error~${ \mathbb{E} \big[ \lVert \Delta y(t,x;\xi) \rVert^2 \big] }$ that should decay over time as fast as possible.} Although negligibly unlikely events are permitted, the stabilization concept is still strong.
-It makes both the mean and the variance of deviations decay, since we have {
+A more efficient stabilization concept is a mean squared error~${ \mathbb{E} \big[ \lVert \Delta y(t,x;\xi) \rVert^2 \big] }$ that should decay over time as fast as possible.
+Although negligibly unlikely events are permitted, the stabilization concept is still strong.
+It makes both the mean~$\mathbb{E}$ and the variance~$\mathbb{V}$ of deviations decay, since we have